What we do…

 We achieve all this in two main ways.
 First, we hold annual conferences.
 Our conferences take place each summer, and are held in a different part of Europe each year (for example, 2015 in Italy; 2016 in Bulgaria; 2017 in Britain; 2018 in Belgium; 2019 in Denmark).
 They last just a few days, and are a chance to hear and discuss academic papers on aspects of Pentecostal theology, as well as sharing good times with others of like mind, and having a good break from our normal routines.

-The second way we fulfil our aims is by means of our journal.
-The Journal of the European Pentecostal Theological Association is the full title, but that usually gets shortened to JEPTA.
-The editor is Wolfgang Vondey.
-JEPTA is a peer-reviewed academic journal producing high-quality articles on a range of Pentecostal-related themes.
+The second way we fulfil our aims is by means of our journal, which is called the Journal of Pentecostal and Charismatic Christianity.
+The editor is Wolfgang Vondey and JPCC is a peer-reviewed academic journal producing high-quality articles on a range of Pentecostal-related themes.
 It is published by Taylor and Francis.